BOOKING IN PROGRESS

 To make a booking please email email@example.com.Breakfast Menu

-K-FITT, our amazing health club facility equipped with state of the art Matrix equipment and boasting our very own virtual class studio.
+K-FITT is opening on Monday 17th May.
+Our amazing health club facility equipped with state of the art Matrix equipment and boasting our very own virtual class studio.

 Our studio will enable you to participate in scheduled classes, or ask a member of the team if you wish to workout to an on-demand session.